-The aim of English in Years K-10 is to enable students to understand and use language effectively, to appreciate, reflect on and enjoy using the English language, to make meaning in ways that are imaginative, creative, interpretive, critical and powerful.
+The aim of English in Years K-10 is to enable students to understand and use language effectively, appreciate, reflect on and enjoy the English language which make meaning in ways that are imaginative, creative, interpretive, critical and powerful.

 Through a wide range of texts students will develop knowledge, understanding and skills in order to:

-- Communicate through speaking, listening, reading, writing, viewing and representing - Use language to shape and make meaning according to purpose, audience and context - Think in ways that are imaginative, creative, interpretive and critical - Express themselves and their relationships with others and their world - Learn and reflect on their learning through their study of English.
+- communicate through speaking, listening, reading, writing, viewing and representing - use language to shape and make meaning according to purpose, audience and context - think in ways that are imaginative, creative, interpretive and critical - express themselves and their relationships with others and their world - learn and reflect on their learning through their study of English.